DisciplinedFlow/TvShows/README.md

 I paid special attention to the views:

 - The **DashboardView** has proper region landmarks and live regions that announce when content is loading.
-- In **ShowDetail**, I added a keyboard-accessible back button that makes navigation more intuitive - try hitting Tab to reach it and Enter to go back!
+- In **ShowDetail**, I added a keyboard-accessible back button that makes navigation more intuitive - try hitting Tab to reach it and Enter to go back

 ## The Smooth Scrolling Implementation